 Being overly promotional

 Most people use social media as a recreational tool.
 You aren’t going to get many people following your content if it’s wholly promotional.
 Yes, you can and should publish the occasional promotional post, however ideally 80% of it should be non-promotional.
 Exactly what non-promotional content should you be sharing?
 It could be interesting industry facts, tips or news.
 You could post questions and polls.
 You could even post memes related to your product or industry.
 This is the stuff that will help you build and sustain a following.
+You could also buy views on youtube to get on people’s recommendations.

 Failing to engage with other users